ToshiSoftware/N-Gauge-PICO2W/README.md

 This project includes an N gauge controller and an autonomous driving system using the Raspberry Pi Pico 2 W.

-Files beginning with KICAD contain the circuit diagrams and printed circuit board design information for this system.
+In the docs folder, pdf files are circuit diagrams and the files beginning with KICAD contain the printed circuit board design information for this system.

 ### YouTube